Peninsula Orthopaedic Associates Announces Transition to Epic Electronic Medical Record System

 Published November 10, 2017 by Peninsula Orthopaedic Associates

 Many people deal with worsening joint pain in cold weather, while what causes this is unclear.
-Try the following tips to decrease joint pain during the winter months.Exercise – Cold weather can make any of us more sedentary, which leads to joint pain ...
+Try the following tips to decrease joint pain during the winter months.Exercise – Cold weather can make any of us more sedentary, which leads to joint p... ...

 Dr. Petrera Among Internationally Respected Faculty Presenters/Instructor at the ICJR’s 6th Annual Direct Anterior Approach Hip Conference in Houston, Texas